Loan Scenario Calculator

 News & Updates

-Income & Sales Price Limits
+Income and Sales Price Limits for CalHFA Home Buying

 CalHFA assists low and moderate-income homebuyers in the realization of their goal of homeownership in California.
-CalHFA offers low interest rates to first-time homebuyers who meet the income and sales price limits for the County in which they wish to purchase.
+CalHFA offers low interest rates to homebuyers who meet the income and sales price limits for the County in which they wish to purchase.
 Borrowers are to contact an approved CalHFA Lender for complete program details.

 CalHFA's income limits cannot exceed certain federal maximum limits.
 In order to reach certain policy goals, CalHFA may set income limits below the federal limits.